Symplectic Homogenization: A crash course on generating function metric

 \section{A crash course on generating function metric}

-~ This section is devoted to defining the metric $\gamma$ for which we shall later prove that the sequence $H_{k}(q,p)=H(kq,p)$ is convergent.
-The reader may well skip this section and jump directly to section \ref{sec-3}, possibly returning here for reference.
+This section is devoted to defining the metric $\gamma$, stating some of its main properties and explaining the relationship with Hamilton-Jacobi equations.
+The reader familiar with the $\gamma$-metric may skip this section and start directly from section \ref{sec-3}, possibly returning here for reference.